 A smart move would be to consider local rental car companies.
 Through their APIs, they provide both information and booking capabilities.

-An inventory delivery engine and a presentation layer are the middle ground of the tour packaging engine.
+The tour packaging engine comprises an inventory delivery engine and a presentation layer, which serve as the middle ground for the system.
 What are the software solutions for dynamic packaging?

 - Integrated inventory management system tracks and manages everything related to inventory, from production to availability.